-For rostered duty lawyers in Melbourne, Moorabbin and Broadmeadows family division of the Children’s Court, the time payment commences from the time of referral of the first client.
+For rostered duty lawyer services where the lawyers are already at court, the time payment commences from the time of referral of the first client.
 At other courts, the time payment commences from the time of arrival at court to meet the client.

 Records management for private practitioner duty lawyers